-Botulinum Toxins, Type A; Botulism; Cerebral Palsy; Child, Preschool; Female; Humans
+Botulinum Toxins, Type A (adverse effects); Botulism (chemically induced); Cerebral Palsy (drug therapy); Child, Preschool; Female; Humans

 Digital Object Identifier (DOI)

-Crowner, Beth E; Brunstrom, Janice E; and Racette, Brad A, "Iatrogenic botulism due to therapeutic botulinum toxin a injection in a pediatric patient."
-(2007).
+Crowner, Beth E.; Brunstrom, Janice E.; and Racette, Brad A., "Iatrogenic botulism due to therapeutic botulinum toxin a injection in a pediatric patient" (2007).
 Neurology.
-1207.
+1136.